sparanoid/almace-scaffolding/_app/_posts/note/2014-06-09-creating-themes.md

 ## AMSF Options

 There're several built-in options you can use in your theme.
-These options can also be overridden in theme specific config.
+These options can also be overridden in theme-specific config.

 ### `site.name`